Lizo Gqoboka

-Lizo Pumzile Gqoboka (born 24 March 1990) is a South African professional rugby union player who currently plays for the in the United Rugby Championship.
-His regular position is prop.
+Lizo Pumzile Gqoboka (born 24 March 1990) is a South African retired professional rugby union player.
+His regular position was prop.

 Career

 Youth

 Gqoboka's high school in Tabankulu (a village near Mount Frere in the Eastern Cape) did not play rugby and he concentrated on athletics (running 100m in 11.6 seconds) and soccer.

 Gqoboka only started playing the sport aged 19 when he moved to Durban to study human resource management and there joined Durban Collegians Sports Club.
 He started off playing as a Number Eight and a Lock, but eventually moved to prop.
 A player for the at that time, Milo Nqoro, helped Gqoboka secure a trial at the Port Elizabeth-based side in 2011 and impressed sufficiently to make three appearances for the side during the 2011 Under-21 Provincial Championship.

 Eastern Province Kings

 In 2012, Gqoboka earned a senior contract with the and was included in their 2012 Vodacom Cup squad.
 He made his first team debut against on 16 March 2012, coming on as a late substitute.
 He started his first senior match against a fortnight later.